Sam231221/CodeHighlighter/README.md

-# hilite.me

-[hilite.me](http://hilite.me/) is a small webapp that converts your code snippets into pretty-printed HTML format, easily embeddable into blog posts and websites.
+A small Flask webapp that converts your code snippets into pretty-printed HTML format, easily embeddable into blog posts and websites.